1992 South African apartheid referendum

 A referendum on ending apartheid was held in South Africa on 17 March 1992.
 The referendum was limited to white South African voters, who were asked whether or not they supported the negotiated reforms begun by State President F. W. de Klerk two years earlier, in which he proposed to end the apartheid system that had been implemented since 1948.
 The result of the election was a large victory for the "yes" side, which ultimately resulted in apartheid being lifted.
-Universal suffrage was introduced two years later.
+This was the last occasion in which only the white electorate took part.
+Universal suffrage was introduced two years later for the country's first non-racial elections.

 Background

 On 2 February 1990, in his opening address to parliament, State President F. W. de Klerk announced that the ban on certain political parties such as the African National Congress and the South African Communist Party would be lifted and that Nelson Mandela would be released after 27 years in prison.
 De Klerk announced that capital punishment would be suspended and that the state of emergency would be lifted.
 The State President said in his speech to parliament that "the time to negotiate has arrived".

 Nelson Mandela was released on 11 February 1990 from Victor Verster Prison in Paarl near Cape Town.
-On 21 March 1990, South West Africa became independent under the name of Namibia.
+On 21 March 1990 South West Africa became independent as Namibia.
 In May the government began talks with the ANC.
 In June the state of emergency was lifted and the ANC had agreed to a ceasefire.
-In 1991, the Acts which restricted land ownership, specified separate living areas and classified people by race were abolished.
+In 1991 the Acts which restricted land ownership, specified separate living areas and classified people by race were abolished.